react-cosmos/react-cosmos/docs/README.md

 The [react-mock](https://github.com/skidding/react-mock) project provides ways for mocking implicit component dependencies and helps you create fixtures for _stubborn_ components.

-## UI-controlled values
+## Control panel

 The [props panel](https://twitter.com/ReactCosmos/status/1139838627976843264) allows you to manipulate component props visually by default.
-But you can also get a _custom values panel_ with minimal work.
+But you can also get a custom controls panel by defining the controls by hand in your fixtures.

+### `useValue`

 ```jsx
 // CounterButton.fixture.js